bilias/rqwatch/docs/UPDATE_2_plus.md

 `api/metadata_importer.php` is **removed** in 2.x.
-If rspamd still posts to it after the upgrade it receives a 404, and `metadata_exporter` posts once per scan with no retransmit -- so every mail's metadata is silently lost, with nothing in rspamd's log but a failed HTTP callback.
+If rspamd still posts to it after the upgrade it receives a 404, and `metadata_exporter` posts once per scan with no retransmit, so every mail's metadata is silently lost, with nothing in rspamd's log but a failed HTTP callback.

 In Rspamd's `local.d/metadata_exporter.conf`, on **every** API scanning node: